Ed Koch: Third term

-In his third term, Koch's popularity was shaken after a series of corruption scandals, touched off by Donald Manes's suicide and the PVB scandal, which revealed that he had acceded to the requests of political allies (most notably Queens Borough President Manes, Bronx Democratic Party official Stanley M. Friedman and Brooklyn Democratic Party chairman Meade Esposito, an American Mafia associate long perceived as New York City's preeminent political leader) to stack city agencies with patronage appointments.
+In his third term, Koch's popularity was shaken after a series of corruption scandals, touched off by Donald Manes's suicide and the Parking Violations Bureau scandal, which revealed that he had acceded to the requests of political allies (most notably Queens Borough President Manes, Bronx Democratic Party official Stanley M. Friedman and Brooklyn Democratic Party chairman Meade Esposito, an American Mafia associate long perceived as New York City's preeminent political leader) to stack city agencies with patronage appointments.
 There were no allegations that Koch obtained any financial benefit from the corruption, but the scandals undermined Koch's claims that he ran a patronage-free municipal government.
 Michael Tager attributes the scandals not to Koch's failures but to the steadily declining power of the Democratic machine and its bosses' desperate efforts to reverse the collapse.

-In July 1987, Koch proposed banning bicycling on Fifth, Park and Madison Avenues during weekdays, but many bicyclists protested and had the ban overturned.
+In July 1987, Koch proposed banning bicycling on Fifth, Park and Madison avenues during weekdays, but many bicyclists protested and had the ban overturned.

 It has been said that race relations in Koch's last years in office were poor.
 He became a controversial figure in the 1988 presidential campaign with his public criticism of Democratic candidate Jesse Jackson, who surprised many political observers by winning key primaries in March and running even with the front-runner, Massachusetts Governor Michael Dukakis.
-As the April New York primary approached, Koch reminded voters of Jackson's earlier anti-Semitic statements, and said that Jews would be "crazy" to vote for Jackson.
-Koch endorsed Tennessee Senator Al Gore, who had run well in his native South, but hadn't won 20% in a northern state.
+As the April New York primary approached, Koch reminded voters of Jackson's earlier antisemitic statements, and said that Jews would be "crazy" to vote for Jackson.
+Koch endorsed Tennessee Senator Al Gore, who had run well in his native South but hadn't won 20% in a northern state.
 As Koch's anti-Jackson rhetoric intensified, Gore seemed to shy away from Koch.
-On primary day, Gore finished a weak third place with 10% of the vote and dropped out of the race.
+On primary day, Gore finished a weak third with 10% of the vote and dropped out of the race.
 Jackson ran ten points behind Dukakis, whose nomination became assured after his New York win.